peak/s5cmd/README.md

 It's also possible to use wildcards to sync only a subset of files.

-To sync `.html` files in S3 bucket above to same local file system;
+To sync only `.html` files in S3 bucket above to same local file system;

 ```
 s5cmd sync 's3://bucket/static/*.html' .